 - When cleaning, consider your material carefully, especially jewelry.
 NEVER clean pearls or soft gemstones like emeralds or they will die and you will be sad

-- Watch for thermal burns, things are already hot, and can get hotter quickly after you begin
+- Beware thermal burns, things are already hot, and get hotter quickly after you begin

 - Avoid putting skin in the unit while in operation it can cause cavitation injuries